martinbydefault/martinbydefault.github.io/pages/linux/linux_material.md

 [crontab.guru](https://crontab.guru/) | The quick and simple editor for cron schedule expressions.
 [Cron Sandbox](https://crontab.guru/) | This opening screen demonstrates the schedule that results from demo timing values.
 Enter YOUR crontab timing parameters, and click 'Run'.
 You will see a list of the dates and times that your cron job would execute.

+## Git

+[Using submodules in Git - Tutorial](http://www.vogella.com/tutorials/GitSubmodules/article.html) by Vogella | This tutorial explains the usage of submodules with the Git version control system.